Kong/docs.konghq.com/app/_hub/appsentinels/appsentinels/overview/_index.md

 ## How it works

-AppSentinels plugin performs logging as well as enforcement (blocking) of API transactions
+The AppSentinels plugin performs logging and enforcement (blocking) of API transactions.

 ## How to install